theanalyst/cephalocon-rgw-policy/markdown/20-template-slides.md

 <!-- .slide: data-state="normal" id="example1" data menu title="example1"-->
 ## Example Use Case
-- Case 1: public folder within a bucket
+Case 1: public folder within a bucket

 A bucket has a folder public whose contents need to be publically accessible
 + <p class="fragment fade-in-then-out">Obviously make the bucket public</p>
 + <p class="fragment">Copy public contents to another public bucket</p>
 + <p class="fragment">Set object ACL to public for each of the objects in public folder</p>
+<p class="fragment">  - More secure than the other options, but new objects need to be taken care of</p>
+<p class="fragment">  - Turning this off requires effort</p>

 <!-- .slide: data-state="normal" id="example2" data menu title="example2"-->